 - The amount of ac output power delivered by the power amplifier is quite high in comparison to the ac output power provided by the voltage amplifier.

 - The current gain offered by a voltage amplifier is lesser than that offered by the power amplifier.

-- A voltage amplifier is RC coupled whereas power amplifier is transformer coupled.
+- A voltage amplifier is RC coupled whereas a power amplifier is transformer coupled.

-- The load impedance of a power amplifier with value nearly 5 to 20 Ω is comparatively less than that of a voltage amplifier with a range between 4 to 10 KΩ.
+- The load impedance of a power amplifier with a value of nearly 5 to 20 Ω is comparatively less than that of a voltage amplifier with a range between 4 to 10 KΩ.

-- The heat dissipation is less in case of voltage amplifier than a power amplifier.
-Therefore, a cooling system is necessary for power amplifier rather than a voltage amplifier.
+- The heat dissipation is less in the case of a voltage amplifier than a power amplifier.
+Therefore, a cooling system is necessary for a power amplifier rather than a voltage amplifier.